m-butt/Block-chain/Tweeter clone/README.md

 For the front end and contract use the first link
 For blockchain, meta mask connection, ABI generation, and contract deployment use the second link

+I know its difficult to understand but once you start doing it, it will start making sense